-feel like you’re at war with your body?

 Have questions?
 Wondering if we’d be a good fit?
-Email me at firstname.lastname@example.org or click here to schedule a free consult.
+Email me at email@example.com with questions or to schedule a free 30-minute consult.

 I love working with Pam!
 She listens deeply and challenges me kindly.
 There’s nothing I can bring to her that she can’t help me hold.